maluanto87-jpg/housing_linear/README.md

 A web app that predicts median house value from district-level housing statistics, using a Polynomial Regression model trained on the California Housing dataset.
 Built with **Streamlit** and **scikit-learn**.

-🔗 **Live demo:** # 🏠 Housing Price Predictor

-A web app that predicts median house value from district-level housing statistics, using a Polynomial Regression model trained on the California Housing dataset.
-Built with **Streamlit** and **scikit-learn**.

-🔗 **Live demo:**# 🏠 Housing Price Predictor

-A web app that predicts median house value from district-level housing statistics, using a Polynomial Regression model trained on the California Housing dataset.
-Built with **Streamlit** and **scikit-learn**.

 🔗 **Live demo:** https://housinglinear-b3zcwuijmy73fa7tdrpmmo.streamlit.app/